zX3no/Omnia/README.md

 https://github.com/rust-lang/rfcs/pull/3196
 https://github.com/rust-lang/rust/pull/75435

-I really want to show off how simple rust can be, so I created a crate to get user input.
+I really want to show off how simple rust can be, so I created a [crate](https://crates.io/crates/read_io) to fix the issue.
-I created the crate [read_io](https://crates.io/crates/read_io).

 Here is the new input code: